cyberbobjr/ng-ultima-game/README.md

 - GUI Screen ready
 - Save state of player (position on the map)
 - Simili responsive (for the width only)
+- NPCs visibles

+Available Soon :
+- Conversation
+- Inventory

 ## Licence
 This project is under GNU GENERAL PUBLIC LICENS, see licence.txt for details Some assets comes from XU4 - https://sourceforge.net/projects/xu4/

+## Long roadmap feature
+In the end of the end, the game will be more a "tile game engine" which you can modify all options as you want.
+Maybe with a quest system ??